valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 The OpenZaak-plugin is now updated with the new action allowing to remove the Zaak-role once the role is no longer available

+* **Interactive table widget**

+The Case widgets now have a new widget type provided out of the box: Interactive table.
+This allows defining actions such as redirecting to a link on row click or via a button in a table toolbar.

 ## Enhancements